tomcam/guten1.github.io/docs/theme-tutorial-01.md

 ### `/themes` directory

 The `themes` directory can contain multiple themes. `config.toml` controls which theme is currently in use.
 Each directory immediately underneath is the name of a theme, and is the name used by `config.toml` to load the active theme.
-The only theme in this example is named `starter`.
+The only theme in this example is named `step1-starter`.

 ### `/themes/themename/theme.toml` file